Applied Technologies

 Geographic Information Systems (GIS), Global Positioning Systems (GPS), and Computer Aided Design (CAD) are three components of the suite of tools our technicians utilize on a daily basis to design conservation practices to improve environmental quality in Winnebago County.
 We strive to be on the forefront of employing technology to improve efficiency and effectiveness in our work.

 We added an Unmanned Aerial Vehicle (UAV) to the department in 2018.
 The UAV or drone is used to capture aerial photos and video of existing conditions, construction progress, and mapping data.
-This powerful tool will allow for better commnunication, high resolution mapping, and improved project monitoring.
+This powerful tool will allow for better communication, high resolution mapping, and improved project monitoring.
 The department has 2 FAA Certified Part 107 Pilots and maintains strict operating procedures.

 Geographic Information System (GIS)